The Created angel Chronicles, book One

 “Why not?
 You said yourself that the victims all have you in common.
 If that holds true, the next person you go to for information will wind up dead or worse,” he said, dropping the pictures onto the stack.

-“It doesn’t get much worse than dead, Mikhail,” I used the Demoki inflection of his angelic name, and his eyes glowed with holy orange fire.
-“Don’t go all goody-two-shoes on me now, Kitran[1].
-I’m not a Demokæ[2].
+“It doesn’t get much worse than dead, Mikhail,” I used the Demoki inflection of his Angelic name, and his eyes glowed with holy orange fire.
+“Don’t go all goody-two-shoes on me now, Kitran[2].
+I’m not a Demokæ[3].
 I hear from Him as you do.
 If you were so righteous and holy, you’d have returned to Heaven after your last errand.”

 He stayed quiet for a moment too long.
 I’d hit a nerve.
 There was something holding him here.
 Something he didn’t want to admit.
 Someone he didn’t want to admit that he’d fallen in love with.
-He found that illusive soulmate and that’s why he was still here.
+He found that ellusive soulmate and that’s why he was still here.

 “Lisa wouldn’t make you give that up,” I said, and his head shot up.
 His eyes snapped to mine and glared so hard that it nearly hurt.
 Not because he was using his powers, but because I could see past the fury.
 In those eyes, I saw his torment.
 He didn’t want to fall, didn’t want to be tempted into sin.
 “Being with your soulmate isn’t a sin, Michael.
 We both know soulmates that didn’t fall.
 Ones who didn’t put the Maker’s will under theirs.
 Ones who obey His commands still.”